Ranjan Roy Daniel: Career

 He joined Tata Institute of Fundamental Research (TIFR) in 1947 as a scientist.
 From there he was sponsored by the Indian government to carry out research studies in the UK at the University of Bristol in 1951.
 He carried out research in the H. H. Wills Physics Laboratory, headed by the Nobel laureate C. F. Powell, using nuclear emulsions exposed to cosmic rays at high altitudes.
 He completed his PhD research under Donald Hill Perkins in April 1953.
 He went on to TIFR throughout till his retirement in 1988.

 He was made a Fellow of the Indian National Science Academy (INSA) in 1975, and was awarded the Vainu Bappu Award in 1992.

 Personal life

 He married Serena Padmini, second daughter of G.M.
 Samuel and Annammal Samuel, in 1948, and the couple had four children.
-After his retirement he settled in Nagercoil.
+After his retirement he returned to Nagercoil and lived in his daughter Lalitha's house.
+He was affectionately known as a simple man, and very few knew of his remarkable accomplishments.
 He died on 27 March 2005 after a prolonged illness.

+He is survived by 4 children (Lalitha, Ravindran, Amudha and Renjitha) and several grandchildren, all of whom live in the USA and India.